 See Also: www.MorrisInstitute.com

-A native of Durham, North Carolina and a Distinguished Alumnus of Durham Academy, Tom was a Morehead Scholar at the University of North Carolina - Chapel Hill, which has honored him, along with Michael Jordan, as a recipient of their "Distinguished Young Alumnus Award."
+A native of Durham, North Carolina and a Distinguished Alumnus of Durham Academy, Tom was a Morehead-Cain Scholar at the University of North Carolina - Chapel Hill, which has honored him, along with Michael Jordan, as a recipient of their "Distinguished Young Alumnus Award."
 He holds two masters degrees as well as a joint Ph.D. in both Philosophy and Religious Studies from Yale University, as well as other, honorary doctorates in recognition of his public work of bringing practical philosophy back into the cultural mix.
 Tom served for fifteen years as a Professor of Philosophy at the University of Notre Dame, where he quickly became a campus legend, in many years having an eighth of the entire student body in his classes.
-He is now Chairman of the Morris Institute for Human Values in Wilmington, NC.
+Recent projects involve novels, nonfiction books, and a script for an immersive theatrical experience featuring AI and the robotics of five hundred years in the future.
+He is a firm believer that ideas rock the world.
+Tom is now Chairman of the Morris Institute for Human Values in Wilmington, NC.

 Books and Speaking Clients

-Tom is the author of twenty published books, so far, and with many more on the way.
+Tom is the author of over twenty-eight published books, so far, and with many more on the way.
 His twelfth book, True Success: A New Philosophy of Excellence, launched him into a new adventure as a public thinker and advisor to the corporate world.
-His audiences have included such organizations as Toyota, General Motors, Ford Motor Company, Merrill Lynch, UBS, Verizon, IBM, Coca Cola, The US Air Force, Prudential, Fidelity, International Paper, Price Waterhouse, Target Stores, Mattel, NBC Sports, Business Week Magazine, Bayer, Deloitte and Touche, Federated Investors, Mass Mutual, Raymond James, Citi Mortgage, Goldman Sachs, Taco Bell, Campbell Soup, MasterFoods, Minute Maid, The American Heart Association, United Health, and The Young President's Organization, to name just as few, as well as a great many of the largest national and international trade associations.
-A more comprehensive list can be found on the Clients page, above.
+His audiences have included such organizations as Toyota, General Motors, The Ford Motor Company, Mercedes Benz, Hewlett Packard, Merrill Lynch, UBS, Verizon, IBM, Coca Cola, The US Air Force, Prudential, Fidelity Investments, International Paper, Price Waterhouse, Target Stores, Mattel, NBC Sports, Business Week Magazine, Bayer, Deloitte and Touche, Federated Investors, Mass Mutual, Raymond James, Citi Mortgage, Goldman Sachs, Taco Bell, Campbell Soup, MasterFoods, Minute Maid, The American Heart Association, United Health, and The Young President's Organization, to name just as few, as well as a great many of the largest national and international trade associations.
+A more comprehensive list can be found on the Clients page, indexed above.

-He's the author of the highly acclaimed and bestselling leadership classic If Aristotle Ran General Motors and of the big yellow book, often seen in college dorms nationwide the night before final exams, Philosophy for Dummies.
+Tom is the author of the highly acclaimed and bestselling leadership classic If Aristotle Ran General Motors and of the big yellow book, often seen in college dorms nationwide the night before final exams, Philosophy for Dummies.
 Other more recent books include The Art of Achievement, The Stoic Art of Living and Superheroes and Philosophy, where Superman and Batman finally meet Plato and Aristotle.
-Tom's newest bestselling book about life and business is entitled, If Harry Potter Ran General Electric: Leadership Wisdom from the World of the Wizards.
+Tom's most unexpected bestselling book about life and business is entitled, If Harry Potter Ran General Electric: Leadership Wisdom from the World of the Wizards.
 It's currently bringing magic into people's lives around the world.
+And his new book, The Oasis Within, is sparking wisdom in new ways as it launches an epic series of novels set in Egypt in 1934 and filled with the insights of the ages.
+And the first two subsequent books in the series are now also available!
+Click the title here or the image below for The Golden Palace, the philosophical adventure of our time!
+And also click the title here or see the Novels page on this site for the next books, The Stone of Giza, The King and Prince, The Mysterious Village, The Magic Ring, and The Ancient Scroll are now also available.

 Tom's work has been featured, noticed, commented on, or covered by such diverse news outlets and media as CNN, NBC, ABC, CNBC, The Learning Channel (TLC), NPR's "Morning Edition," NPR's "Talk of the Nation," The New York Times, Fast Company, The New York Times Magazine, USA Today, Newsweek, The Los Angeles Times, The Chicago Tribune, The Dallas Morning News, The Washington Post, The Las Vegas Sun, USA Weekly, The Economist, Readers Digest, The Globe and Mail, Die Zeit, German Elle, Voce:SA, L'Agefi, ABC.com, The Leaky Cauldron, and many other magazines, newspapers, and websites across the globe.